 Associate in Applied Science in Cosmetology

-This program requires a total of 64 credit hours; 46 of which cover cosmetology concepts and 18 that are reserved for general education courses.
+This program requires a minimum of 68 credit hours; 48 of which cover cosmetology concepts and 18-22 that are reserved for general education courses.
 Students can expect to take courses in salon operations, basic hair styling, chemical services and thermal styling.
 Students are required to complete two license review courses, which can help them pursue IDFPR licensure after finishing the program.